It’s STILL hard to believe the world we’re living in right now. Life “before” feels like an eternity ago.

 The very quick summary is this:

-- pregnant women do not seem to be at increased risk for infection or for severe illness compared to the general population;
+- pregnant women do not seem to be at increased risk for infection or for severe illness compared to the general population [see further notes on this below];

 - transmission from mothers to babies is quite uncommon (and in-utero transmission is very rare);

-- and so far doctors are not documenting negative outcomes among babies to born to mothers who experienced COVID.
+- and so far doctors are not documenting negative outcomes among babies to born to COVID-positive mothers.

 That said — we need more data.
 Especially on early pregnancy (first and second trimester).

 Furthermore, there is scant reason to believe that maternal-fetal transmission is generally occurring.
-I say “scant” because a recent case study did document the possibility of placental transmission (in late pregnancy).
-However, experts indicate that though this single case proves the possibility of maternal-fetal transmission, it’s still clearly very rare.
-Researchers are adamant that we need more data to better understand the possibility of vertical transmission and the effects on gestation.
+We say “scant” because research has documented the rare possibility of transmission.
+Experts also clarify that transmission likely occurs near birth, rather than in utero (and there is currently no evidence suggestive of placental infection).
+Researchers are adamant that we need more data to better understand the possibility of vertical transmission and especially the effects on gestation.

 The takeaway here?
 So far, evidence on the impact of COVID-19 in pregnancy is all relatively good news.